 One of the my favorite things about winter is its spectacular beauty.
-Whenever snowy weather is accompanied by sunshine, I want to be outside taking photos with my iPhone.
+Whenever snowy weather is accompanied by sunshine, I want to be outside taking winter pictures with my iPhone.
 And it doesn’t matter how cold the weather is.

 In this article I’ll share 10 simple techniques that will make your winter photos look spectacular.
 With the cold taking over much of Europe and North America, this is the perfect time to go out and take some stunning winter photos with your iPhone.